Skip to main content

 Rotational grazing with more paddocks

-Graham shares that ‘The best investment to be made in any grazing business is ‘wire and water’ infrastructure, second only to investing in our own education.’
+Graham shares that ‘the best investment to be made in any grazing business is wire and water infrastructure, second only to investing in our own education’.
 Over the past 20 years, the Finlaysons have built on Graham’s experiences as a Nuffield Scholar and with RCS’s Grazing for Profit course to refine their holistic management techniques.
-Evolving from a six-paddock extensive layout, they have developed about 170 paddocks in a traditional cell grazing wagon wheel design (Image 5 and 6), with the watering points in the centre.
-Paddock size ranges from 20–400ha and averages 50–60ha.
+Evolving from a six-paddock extensive layout, they have developed about 170 paddocks in a traditional cell grazing wagon wheel design (Images 5 and 6), with the watering points in the centre.
+Paddock sizes range from 20 to 400 ha and average 50–60 ha.

 Having more paddocks allows their management to be more intensive.
-After finding the landscape improved after running some agistment cattle on Bokhara Plains, they realised the beneficial role of cattle in the environment.
+After finding the landscape improved after running some agistment cattle on Bokhara Plains, Graham and Cathy realised the beneficial role of cattle in the environment.
 They began to incorporate cattle, and later camels, into their enterprise mix.

 ‘[Cattle are] a giant biological vat that breaks down dry cellulose and turns it into high-quality protein and the best fertiliser known to man and puts it back out on the paddock.
 The plants love it.
 The biodiversity loves it, the wildlife loves it.
 It’s incredible how many things turn up in paddocks where the cattle are.
 Life just creates more life.’ – Graham Finlayson